the1lab/1lab/src/1Lab/Path.lagda.md

 in the order “PQSR”.
 This order is a bit unusual (it's one off from being alphabetical, for instance) but it does have a significant
-benefit: If you imagine that the letters are laid out in a circle, _equal paths are adjacent_.
-Reading the square in the left-right direction, it says that $p$ and $r$ are equal --- these are adjacent if you "fold up" the sequence `p q s r`.
-Similarly, reading top-down, it says that $q$ and $s$ are equal - these are directly adjacent.
+benefit: If you imagine that the letters are laid out in a circle, _identical paths are adjacent_.
+Reading the square in the left-right direction, it says that $p$ and $r$ are identical --- these are adjacent if you "fold up" the sequence `p q s r`.
+Similarly, reading top-down, it says that $q$ and $s$ are identical - these are directly adjacent.

 ~~~{.quiver}
 \[\begin{tikzcd}